NikoyanGar/ApiGatewayBenchmarks/README.md

   - YARP configured to forward /api/* to Backend.
 - OcelotGateway
   - Ocelot configured to forward /api/* to Backend.
+- NodeGateway
+  - Fastify reverse proxy forwarding /api/* to Backend.
 - k6
-  - Benchmark script driving sequential runs: first YARP, then Ocelot.
+  - Benchmark script driving sequential runs: YARP ➜ Ocelot ➜ Node.

-All containers run HTTP (no TLS) and expose Swagger at /swagger.
+All containers run HTTP (no TLS) and expose Swagger at /swagger (gateways only for .NET projects).

-## Project Structure

 ## Prerequisites